komalgill0310/movie-watchlist/tasks_breakdown.md

     - A button element✅
       - text -> Search

-4.  main Section for the index.html
+4.  main Section for the index.html✅
-    - A blurred image
+    - A blurred image✅
     - Text Below image -> Start exploring✅